 In this article, I’ll go over what you can do to inspect and maintain your furnace so it stays running properly.

 Below is a list of maintenance items that you should conduct on your AC system at least once a year.
 The only exception is changing the air filter, which you should do at least every 3 months, or as needed.

-If you’re looking for a checklist that can you fill in or print out, check out our furnace maintenance checklist pdf.
+If you’re looking for a checklist that can you fill in or print out, check out my furnace maintenance checklist pdf.